 1. Creating Leaders and Asking the Right Questions

 While most theory or practice tends to fade away over the years, Peter Drucker created a management theory that is just as relevant as it was back in the 1950s.
 Unlike his contemporaries, Drucker believed that companies should establish harmony in the workplace and create leaders instead of managers.

 In many ways, startups and entrepreneurs can learn from this strategy by focusing on working smarter as opposed to just working harder.
-Also, it’s important to remember that success should measured by results and not always how those results might be achieved.
+Also, it’s important to remember that success should be measured by results and not always how those results were achieved.

 Takeaway — Management might be about doing things right but leadership is all about doing the right things.
 How can you help employees or colleagues get things right?
 What can you do to contribute to the process?
 Where can you help the company improve?
 These are the questions that should be asked.

 2. Delegating Power to Motivate Others